YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    /home/gtmuser/.fis-gtm/V6.2-000_x86_64/o(/home/gtmuser/.fis-gtm/V6.2-000_x86_64/r /home/gtmuser/.fis-gtm/r) /usr/local/lib/yottadb/r110/plugin/o(/usr/local/lib/yottadb/r110/plugin/r) /usr/local/lib/yottadb/r110/libgtmutil.so /usr/local/lib/yottadb/r110
    YDB>

-V6.2-000, the latest GT.M release and r1.10, the latest YottaDB release as of the date of this document, are used in this release of the Acculturation Workshop.
-Future YottaDB/GT.M releases may by default suffix one or more directories with an asterisk, e.g., instead of /home/gtmuser/.fis-gtm/V6.2-000_x86_64/o, you may see /home/gtmuser/.fis-gtm/V6.2-000_x86_64/o*.
-More on this below.
+The V6.2-000 release of GT.M and r1.10, the latest YottaDB release as of the date of this document, are used in this release of the Acculturation Workshop.
+The YottaDB release suffixes directories with an asterisk by default, e.g., instead of /home/gtmuser/.fis-gtm/V6.2-000_x86_64/o, you may see /home/gtmuser/.fis-gtm/V6.2-000_x86_64/o*.
+The V6.2-000 release of GT.M does not.
+More on what the asterisk represents below.

 At process startup, $zroutines is initialized from the environment variable $gtmroutines, but it can be altered from within the YottaDB/GT.M process.